Laztrex/provider-mq/README.md

 ## Description

-*Prover-MQ* currently implements the following:
+*Provider-MQ* currently implements the following:

 * The initiator publishes a message
 * After publishing - REST request to *ML model* service